EcsRx/EcsR3/docs/systems-r3/plugins/readme.md

 Plugins are pretty simple, they just require you to implement the `ISystemsR3Plugin` interface and that's it.

-Here is an example of the reactive systems plugin, which binds some conventional system handlers for the `SystemExecutor` to make use of, then we output any systems we need to register (in this case none).
+Here is an example of the old reactive systems plugin (which is now part of the core lib), which binds some conventional system handlers for the `SystemExecutor` to make use of, then we output any systems we need to register (in this case none).

 ```csharp
 public class ReactiveSystemsPlugin : ISystemsR3Plugin